taskworld/prescript/docs/guide/tutorial.md

 Hm… 🤔 what’s going on here???…………Oh! 😲 There it is! 💡

-In the ‘Search for prescript’ step, **we typed the search text but didn’t press Enter.** That’s why we stay at the same page...
+We found that in **step 4 (‘Search for prescript’), we typed the search text but didn’t press Enter.** That’s why we stay at the same page...

 <!-- prettier-ignore-start -->
 ```js {2}